jdolan/quetoo/README.md

 ## Compiling

-Compilation of _Quetoo_ is only recommended for users running GNU/Linux or MacOS X. Windows users should consider using our cross-compiled snapshots.
+Compilation of _Quetoo_ is only recommended for users running GNU/Linux or Mac OS X. Windows users should consider using our cross-compiled snapshots.
 For more information, see [Installation and Maintenance](http://quetoo.org/books/documentation/installation-and-maintenance).

 Quetoo builds with GNU Autotools.
 To build it, run the following: